joelkino/FFPP/README.md

 On any platform, open **cmd/terminal** and navigate (`cd`) to where you want to download this project.

-Run the command `git clone git@github.com:White-Knight-IT/CIPP-API-ALT.git` and it will download this project into a folder named CIPP-API-ALT.
+Run the command `git clone git@github.com:White-Knight-IT/FFPP.git` and it will download this project into a folder named FFPP.

 ### Secrets

 This project utilises the official dotnet core method of creating secrets for our local devenv, that is using the [user-secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=linux) tool.
 This puts our secrets in a location outside of the repository, so it is impossible for us to accidentally commit local secrets into the project.

 Open **cmd/terminal** and navigate (`cd`) to the folder that contains the project file (CIPP-API-ALT.csproj).
-If you cloned the repository to your home directory this will be `cd ~/CIPP-API-ALT/CIPP-API-ALT` .
+If you cloned the repository to your home directory this will be `cd ~/FFPP/FFPP` .

 A project specific secrets container identified by a GUID will exist at the following locations after we add our first secret: